Foresight Training Options

 As you can see in the World Map below, Asia, Africa, and Latin America need much more coverage!

 Unfortunately, most universities don’t strongly support the concept of foresight education.
 These programs are typically underfunded and poorly marketed to prospective students, and their annual number of entrants is small.
 Universities will often terminate programs as soon as the faculty leader retires or gets ill, or even if student attendance drops for a few years.
 They rarely enable foresight faculty and students to offer their foresight methods throughout the university, as an internal client of the program, to facilitate better foresight thinking in all the academic domains.

 Foresight faculty also deserve some blame for the immaturity of our field.
 Most foresight programs today teach only a small subset of the skills and methods we’ve described in the Guide.
-They don’t address all Four Domains of foresight (universal, personal, global, and organizational), and they teach only a small subset of Twenty Specialties we’ll introduce later in this chapter.
+They don’t address all Four Domains of foresight (personal, organizational, global, and universal), and they teach only a small subset of Twenty Specialties we’ll introduce later in this chapter.
 Many programs are even imbalanced with respect to the Three Ps, neglecting many of the anticipation skills relevant to foresight (probable futures), and preferring to focus on its art (possible futures) or its politics (preferable futures).
 Graduate foresight programs often don’t require basic scientific literacy of their students, or strong verbal and analytical skills, as prerequisites for entrants.
 Other serious academic disciplines have such prerequisites, and foresight needs them too.
 Successful new foresight programs will need higher entrance standards, to encompass more of the diversity of foresight practice, to require students to do valuable internships during their training, both for internal and external clients, and to do original research to validate, and improve our methods.